 Feel free to mix these up — Pictionary for Rule 3 one week, then tape over Rule 5 the next week.
 You need not review every rule every week, unless the children need it.
 You may want to review most frequently the rules the children need most.
 Not every rule lends itself to each method; for example, it’s hard to act out “Obey the teacher.”
 Once the children have mastered the rules, feel free to post the poster without comment and go straight into your lesson, reviewing occasionally as needed using one of these methods.

 Then use these rules in the moment.
 When a child is poking a neighbor, you can quietly say, “Rule #3 – hands to yourself.”
 And remember to praise the behavior you do want when it occurs.
+Prevention and rewarding the behavior you want are excellent discipline techniques.

 Finally, we know that rules are not an end in themselves.
 Setting appropriate classroom rules and making it fun makes children feel safe and loved.
 As they learn what’s expected and how to achieve it, you create conditions for them to succeed.
 A reverent child is more likely to feel the Spirit and more likely to get acquainted with the Lord in Primary.
 In short, mastering classroom rules is to help lead children to the Master.